How To Avoid Crowds In Santorini

 Nea Kameni Volcano

-Just off the coast of the volcano are natural hot springs.
-The mineral-rich waters are said to have therapeutic benefits and many boat tours stop there so passengers can take a dip in the warm waters.
+Just off the coast of the volcano are natural hot springs, where mineral-rich waters are believed to have therapeutic benefits.
+Many boat tours include a stop here so passengers can take a dip in the warm, sulfur-tinted waters—an unforgettable Santorini experience.

 Thirassia Island